-Kids Central's leadership maintains, as a priority, ongoing professional development of staff and recognition.
-As part of the Balanced Scorecard for FY 2017-2018, the Board of Directors again chose to include staff development measures.
-During FY 2017-2018, supervisors, along with upper management and executive team members, attended various leadership trainings.
+Kids Central continues to monitor and improve its system of care, to improve the overall network, and identify gaps and other opportunities for improvement.
+This monitoring and improvement also include ongoing professional development of staff and recognition.
+As part of the Balanced Scorecard for FY 2018-2019, the Board of Directors again chose to include staff development measures.
+During FY 2018-2019, supervisors, along with upper management and executive team members, attended various leadership trainings.
+The leaderships trainings will also be a part of the Balanced Scorecard for FY 2019-